Why my clients stop watching YouTube

 This is how you beat your digital consumption.
 Not by limiting it.
 But by embracing the opposite – the process of creation.

-And please let me know how it goes.
+Let me know how it goes.
 I always love hearing feedback from my readers when they implement my advice.

 If you prefer an audio format, please consider subscribing to the Monthly Method Podcast.